There’s a reason major publications like UrbanDaddy spend so much time covering current trends: they work.

 Not only will it drive traffic, you’ll engage readers and encourage them to convert.
 Reviews websites started using trending series character and reviewing the products based on that persona’s character.

+This technique will need you to get out of your comfort zone and use your imagination.
+But it will eventually make you create a better content.
 By creating content that’s out of the ordinary, you’ll increase your conversions and the number of people familiar with your brand.

 20. Focus on the first and last points

 Psychological research has shown that humans pay careful attention to what comes first in content and what comes last, while largely ignoring everything in the middle.

 You’ll notice that the recall percentage is highest for concluding information, nearing 75 percent, while the first piece of information has recall over 50 percent.